yahoo/panoptes_documentation/docs/user-guide/installation.md

 ## Pre-requisites

-> If you would be installing the entire stack on a single host, we recommend using a host with at least 8 Cores, 16GB RAM and 50GB Disk Space.
+> If you would be installing the entire stack on a single host, we recommend using a host with at least 8 Cores,
+> 16GB RAM and 50GB Disk Space.

+> These instructions are for installing Panoptes in a production environment.
+If you're testing or developing Panoptes
+> we would recommend the [Panoptes_docker](https://github.com/yahoo/panoptes_docker) project instead.

 ### OS